Skip to content ↓

 A common feature in county lines drug supply is the exploitation of young and vulnerable people.
 The dealers will frequently target children and adults - sometimes with mental health or addiction problems - to act as drug runners or move cash, so they can stay under the radar of law enforcement.

-People exploited in this way will quite often be exposed to physical, mental and sexual abuse, and in some instances will be trafficked to areas a long way from home as part of the network's drug dealing business.
+People exploited in this way will quite often be exposed to physical, mental and sexual abuse, and in some instances will be trafficked to areas a long way from home as part of the network's drug-dealing business.

 As we have seen in child sexual exploitation, children often don't see themselves as victims or realise they have been groomed to get involved in criminality.
 It's important that we all play our part to understand county lines and speak out if we have concerns.